 White bean protein crackers are crispy, flavourful and perfect for dipping!
-Your picky eaters will NEVER guess they’re made using beans.
+Your picky eaters will NEVER guess they’re made using beans and chickpea flour.
 So feel good about snack time with this healthy, nutritious, high protein snack recipe.

-You and your family will LOVE these bean crackers!
+You and your family will LOVE these protein crackers!